modantailleur/fast-to-ears/README.md

 ```

 To have an idea of the db offset to use, we recommand using our dB offset calculation on a large dataset using the
 following command.
-This command will also compute the classifier on the given dataset taking the calculated offset as db offset.
+This command will also compute the classifier on the given dataset taking the calculated offset as dB offset.

 ```
 python3 compute_classifier.py -n MYNAME.h5 -gdbo True